 During 2018 the CCCS (Consumer Credit Counselling Service) experienced a 27% rise in pleas for help from those who were struggling to pay the rent.
 There were over 10,000 people contacting them about rent arrears, which is a very worrying figure.

 This state of affairs seems to reflect the fact that private landlords are charging more rent than ever before as the demand for rented accommodation soars.
-With less people able to get a mortgage it means there is a very crowded rental market, tempting many landlords to charge more.
+In an effort to avoid paying such high rents, people are looking into more affordable property investing options (for example, refer to this blog here that talks about HMO Manchester) that they can choose from.
+With fewer people able to get a mortgage it means there is a very crowded rental market, tempting many landlords to charge more.
 With the recent increase in the interest rates charged on mortgages by major lenders such as Halifax, there has also been another incentive for putting rental payments up.

 Delroy Corinaldi of CCCS told the press, “A very large number of people are struggling to keep up with their rent payments – and with rents near record highs, the problem is getting worse, not better.”